 American Express offers both business charge cards and business credit cards.
 (The difference being that a business charge card doesn’t come with a credit limit—but you must pay your balance in full each month.)

 Especially considering the fact that business credit cards come with different reward rates, cash back rates, and perks every time you spend—not to mention some of their cards have a 0% introductory APR period—they can be a perfect solution for small to medium-sized businesses.

 Here are some American Express business cards to consider.

-If you’re looking for a business charge card, the Business Platinum Card from American Express is one of your best options.
+If you’re looking for a great business card, the Business Platinum Card from American Express is one of your best options.

-This business charge card is the perfect business charge card for frequent-flyer business owners.
+This card is the perfect card for frequent-flyer business owners.
 From a $200 travel credit to access to the world’s best travel lounges, you’ll earn the most valuable travel perks on the market.

 This Amex business credit card acts like a zero-interest American Express business line of credit for its first 12 months.
 The Blue Business Plus card also offers 0% APR for any purchases.
 Just be sure to pay down your debt during those first 12 months, because a variable rate depending on your creditworthiness and the market prime rate will set in after the 12-month intro period.